intanjwa/ProjectProposal/README.md

 -The user can signup and login to the application for order the ice cream

 Cart
-- Enable user to fill the order form
+-Enable user to fill the order form

 OrderHistory
-- Enable user to view the history of order
+-Enable user to view the history of order

 # SCREEN NAVIGATION
 1. SingUp